The surgery offers a wide range of services, sometimes arranged at special clinics. These include:

 As we live in a rural part of the country it is not always easy to get to an A and E department at one of the local hospitals.

-At Loxwood we can treat small, minor injuries resulting from falls and accidents such as cuts and lacerations, insect bites and stings, minor burns or sprains.
-It is preferable that you telephone ahead to see if a nurse or doctor is available to help you, and give as much information over the phone as necessary to help us with your treatment.
+At Loxwood we can treat minor injuries resulting from falls and accidents such as cuts and lacerations, insect bites and stings, minor burns or sprains.
+Please telephone ahead to see if a nurse or doctor is available to help you, and give as much information over the phone as necessary to help us with your treatment.
+We do not offer a walk-in service so arriving without a booked appointment may result in you being asked to wait until the end of booked clinics.

 You may be told that you will have to go to A and E if for instance you have broken a bone which cannot be treated here.